telerik/winforms-docs/scheduler/data-binding/binding-to-business-objects.md

 {{endregion}}

-To use your custom object, create CustomAppointment instances and place them in a generic list before mapping and binding to the SchedulerBindingDataSource component.#_[C#] Binding to a list of business objects_
+To use your custom object, create CustomAppointment instances and place them in a generic list before mapping and binding to the SchedulerBindingDataSource component.

 {{source=..\SamplesCS\Scheduler\DataBinding\BindingToBusinessObjects.cs region=bindingToList}}
 {{source=..\SamplesVB\Scheduler\DataBinding\BindingToBusinessObjects.vb region=bindingToList}}